ovh/docs/pages/web/hosting/ftp_recurring_ftp_problems/guide.en-gb.md

 Also limit the size of your data transfers (you cannot send more than **5000 files and folders** on OVHcloud shared servers on a single transfer).
 Split your imports if necessary and use compressed folders.

-If you have a [Pro](https://www.ovhcloud.com/en-gb/web-hosting/professional-offer/) or [Performance](https://www.ovhcloud.com/en-gb/web-hosting/performance-offer/) web hosting plan, use the [SSH protocol](https://docs.ovh.com/gb/en/hosting/web_hosting_ssh_on_web_hosting_packages/) to import files on to your file storage space.
+If you have a [Pro](https://www.ovhcloud.com/en-gb/web-hosting/professional-offer/) or [Performance](https://www.ovhcloud.com/en-gb/web-hosting/performance-offer/) Web Hosting plan, use the [SSH protocol](https://docs.ovh.com/gb/en/hosting/web_hosting_ssh_on_web_hosting_packages/) to import files on to your file storage space.

-### I can't delete the symbolic link "index.html" on my FTP space
+### I can't delete the symbolic link "index.html" on my FTP space.

-This link is installed by default on OVHcloud web hosting plans.
+This link is installed by default on OVHcloud Web Hosting plans.
 It displays this image on your web browser:

 ![site_under_construction](images/site_under_construction.png){.thumbnail}